bbyars/mountebank/CONTRIBUTING.md

 ## Releasing mountebank

 Very few of you will have to worry about this, but in case you're curious, here's the process.
-Travis.ci does most of the heavy lifting.
+CircleCI does most of the heavy lifting.

 * Make sure the previous builds pass across all operating systems, install types, and node versions